edakturk14/fuel-dapp-template/README.md

 3. The [beta-2 network](https://fuellabs.github.io/fuel-docs/master/networks/beta-1.html) is the second public Fuel testnet.
 Install the beta-2 toolchain by using the following command:
     `fuelup toolchain install beta-2`
-The beta-2 network is the second public testnet for the Fuel network.
 It is used to test and deploy smart contracts.

+4. Install the Fuel Wallet by following the steps [here](https://wallet.fuel.network/docs/install/).

+5. Get some Testnet tokens from [the testnet faucet](https://faucet-beta-2.fuel.network/)

 ### Getting Started